Welcome to Wopular's coverage of Taxes, Tax Hikes.

-Taxes, Tax Hikes that have been featured on main sections
+Taxes, Tax Hikes | featured news

 House Speaker John Boehner, the man at the center of negotiations with President Obama, today rejected Oklahoma Rep. Tom Cole’s suggestion to pass an extension of tax cuts for 98 percent of people, declare victory, and go home.